Central Pacific and Southern Pacific

 A map of Ogden dated 1874 shows the first Central Pacific shop in the new junction city as a single-stall enginehouse sharing a common turntable with Union Pacific.
 This turntable was located on the UP side, south of the Utah Central crossing, between the Weber River and the joint passenger station.
 The CP enginehouse was unique in that it held a large water tank inside the structure.
 The existence of the large yard and mechanical facilities at Terrace, 123 miles to the west, explains these minimal facilities in Ogden.
 The 1874 map was prepared to show the railroads' facilities just prior to Ogden being designated as the junction city through the efforts of Brigham Young and the City of Ogden.
 As the city's importance grew with its status as the actual junction between the two Overland Route railroads, so too did the need for better Central Pacific engine facilities.
 Sometime before 1882, and before its 1885 lease to Southern Pacific, CP increased the size of its yard and built a seven-stall roundhouse and turntable adjacent to the west side of its freight yard, all of which was north of the Utah Central crossing.

-As already noted, Ogden Union Railway & Depot Co. was organized in 1888 as a joint company to own and operate the Ogden terminal and yards.
+Ogden Union Railway & Depot Co. was organized in 1888 as a joint company to own and operate the Ogden terminal and yards.
 With the creation of OUR&D, Julius Krutschmitt, assistant manager of Southern Pacific, announced that the eastern shops of SP's Salt Lake Division would be moved from Terrace to Ogden.
-The Ogden Chamber of Commerce cooperated with this move by furnishing 300,000 bricks to erect the shop buildings.
-The roundhouse and shops were completed in late 1890.
-(Hunter, Beneath Ben Lomond's Peak, p.
-427)

 By 1902, 10 trains per day (each with an average of 33 cars) were running on SP's line across northern Utah and through Nevada, reflecting E. H. Harriman's efforts to increase the capacity of the Overland Route after his purchase of SP in 1900, and illustrating the need for the Lucin Cutoff, completed in 1904 (by 1917, the number had risen to 12 trains per day.
 More SP trains in Ogden meant more SP locomotives in Ogden, and those locomotives needed a better home for their maintenance.
 (Raymond and Fike, Rails East To Promontory, The Utah Stations, p.
 22; Klein, Union Pacific, Volume II, p.
 129)

-In 1906, the shops built in 1890 were replaced by a modern 33-stall brick roundhouse, with stalls that were 88 feet long.
+In 1906, a modern 33-stall brick roundhouse, with stalls that were 88 feet long was added to the SP shops complex.
 The adjacent Machine Shop was also completed in 1906.
-In 1908, a 70-foot Nichols transfer table was completed immediately north of the Machine Shop, and a coal chute with six 100-ton coal pockets was added.
+In 1908, a 70-foot Nichols transfer table was completed immediately north of the Machine Shop, and a coal chute with six 100-ton coal pockets was added in 1907.
 After completion of these facilities, the local press commented that the shops were among the area's most important industries, with almost 800 employees.
 In 1907, a 220-foot long cinder pit was built.
 It was retired on April 18, 1929.
 (SP engineering department records, including AFE 78346 for the cinder pit; Hunter, Beneath Ben Lomond's Peak, p.
-428)
+428; Ogden Standard Examiner, March 7, 1907)

 In 1914 and 1915, UP and SP agreed to set up joint mechanical facilities.
 The Blacksmith and Tin Shop (also known as the Tin and Tank Shop), 94 feet by 234 feet, was completed in 1915, just north of the 1908-built transfer table, at the same time that the 100-foot pony truss turntable was installed.
 (SP engineering department records)